UphillD/2020-ACA-Project/README.md

 ## Usage

-Simply execute the script you wish to use.
+Simply execute the script you wish to use, e.g.:

-The bencher scripts will run every benchmark with every configuration for the appropriate memory level (L1, L2 etc).
+        $ ./bencher_L1.sh

-*Note 1: The bencher scripts produce the outputs in the path parsec_workspace/outputs/<memory level> and the output logs in the path parsec_workspace/logs.*
+The bencher scripts will run every benchmark with every configuration of the appropriate memory level (L1, L2, ..).

-*Note 2: There is a simple check in place to avoid rerunning the same benchmarks; if the output for the current benchmark already exists, and it's not the last one in the folder, it skips it.*
+The plotter scripts will produce the graphs for every benchmark with every configuration of the appropriate memory level (L1, L2, ..).

-The plotter scripts will take the outputs of the bencher scripts and produce the appropriate plots.
+*Note 1: The bencher scripts produce the outputs in the path `<parsec_workspace>/outputs/<memory level>/` and the output logs in the path `<parsec_workspace>/logs/`*

-The python codes are not to be used directly, they are called by the plotter scripts.
+*Note 2: There is a simple check in place to avoid rerunning the same benchmarks; if the output for the current benchmark already exists, and it's not the last one in the folder, it is skipped.*